jgordini/apl-quest-notes/_sources/apl-quest/2013/Seemsa-Bit-Odd-To-Me-APLQuest-2013-1.md

 F←{1-⍨2×⍳⍵}
 ```

 This solution demonstrates the basic approach to generating odd numbers.
-It uses the index generator (⍳) to create a sequence of integers, multiplies them by 2 to get even numbers, and then subtracts 1 to obtain odd numbers.
+It uses the index generator (⍳) to create a sequence of integers, multiplies them by 2 to get even numbers, and then subtracts 1 from each result to obtain odd numbers.

 1. `⍳⍵` - Use [Iota](https://aplwiki.com/wiki/Index_Generator) to generate the first `⍵` natural numbers (1, 2, 3, 4 etc.)
-2. `1-⍨2×` - [Swap](https://xpqz.github.io/learnapl/manip.html?#selfie-commute-constant) ⍨ - Preserves the right to left order. - parsed as `(2×⍳5)-1`
+2. `2×⍳⍵` Multiply the values by 2
-3. Multiply the values by 2
+3. `1-⍨2×⍳⍵` - [Swap](https://xpqz.github.io/learnapl/manip.html?#selfie-commute-constant) ⍨ - new expression is parsed as `(2×⍳⍵)-1`  The expression changes from subtracting the result from 1, to subtracting 1 from the result.
-4. Subtract one from each of the array values.
+4. Subtract one from each of the results in step 2.

 This solution works when APL is set to count from 1 by default (⎕IO←1).
-It's a straightforward approach that clearly shows the logic of generating odd numbers.

 ### Solution G